thanosades/thanosades/README.md

 <ul>
   <li>💖 I LOVE TypeScript and Python
   <li>👨‍💻 My current main focus is the frontend, but I'm also dabbling in backend
-  <li>💯 I'f you're a friendly and respectful person who values his code, don't be a stranger!
+  <li>💯 If you're a friendly and respectful person who values his code, don't be a stranger!
 Add me on Discord, MeltyGear#4546
   <li>🎲 Also available for chess, Yu-Gi-Oh! duels and Dungeons & Dragons
 </ul>